Bruce R. McConkie: Final testimony

 McConkie gave many general conference addresses.
 His last conference address was in April 1985: "The Purifying Power of Gethsemane."
-McConkie died at Salt Lake City less than two weeks later.
+McConkie died in Salt Lake City less than two weeks later.
 He was buried at Salt Lake City Cemetery.

 Critique

 McConkie's works in general are characterized by their authoritative tone.
 McConkie once wrote to a Mormon scholar in 1980, "It is my province to teach to the Church what the doctrine is.
 It is your province to echo what I say or to remain silent."
 In his bestselling Doctrinal New Testament Commentaries and Messiah series, the sources most frequently cited as authority are other works authored by himself.
 He explained, "I would never quote another man unless I could first square what he said with the scriptures and unless he said what was involved better than I could."

 McConkie comments about Jews in his book The Millennial Messiah: "Let this fact be engraved in the eternal records with a pen of steel: the Jews were cursed, and smitten, and cursed anew, because they rejected the gospel, cast out their Messiah, and crucified their King."

 McConkie states that the Jews' rejection of Jesus is the cause of historical persecution of the Jews: "Let the spiritually illiterate suppose what they may, it was the Jewish denial and rejection of the Holy One of Israel, whom their fathers worshiped in the beauty of holiness, that has made them a hiss and a byword in all nations and that has taken millions of their fair sons and daughters to untimely graves."

 One of the most controversial topics that McConkie defended in his writings was the church's policy of denying the priesthood to men of African descent until 1978.
-This policy was known informally as the "Negro doctrine."
 His basis for this defense was that in his view, those of black African descent had been less valiant in the premortal life, which the LDS Church teaches was a precursor to life on earth.
 In 1958, McConkie wrote:

 In the pre-existent eternity various degrees of valiance and devotion to the truth were exhibited by different groups of our Father's spirit offspring.
 One-third of the spirit hosts of heaven came out in open rebellion and were cast out without bodies, becoming the devil and his angels.
 The other two-thirds stood affirmatively for Christ: there were no neutrals.
 To stand neutral in the midst of war is a philosophical impossibility.

 Of the two-thirds who followed Christ, however, some were more valiant than others.
 Those who were less valiant in pre-existence and who thereby had certain spiritual restrictions imposed upon them during mortality are known to us as the negroes.

 Negroes in this life are denied the priesthood; under no circumstances can they hold this delegation of authority from the Almighty.